 Event planning is a hectic profession, but when done right it can be extremely rewarding.
 Venturing into professional event planning is not an easy feat.
 Many successful planners took years to hone their craft, and it takes sweat, dedication, and tears to put together a successful event.
 But this article is not for professionals; instead, this is a guide for DIY planners who want to save money and at the same time put together a party that they can be proud of.

 Step 1: Coming up with a theme or vision

 A vision for the event is what makes it cohesive, and it involves all the aspects down to the smallest detail.
-Many professional planners always say that details are critical because it is often what guests and clients notice first.
+Many Conference Venues Auckland always say that details are critical because it is often what guests and clients notice first.
 In coming up with a theme or vision, ask yourself the following questions:

 - What kind of event are you planning?